Get exclusive premium content! Sign up for a membership now!

 When we talk about shooting positions (standing, sitting, prone, bench), what I recommend to most new shooters is bench shooting if possible.

 All the gear that comes with rifle shooting must sit next to the shooter.
-This is the most comfortable shooting position similar to how we position ourselves on the dinner table.
+This is the most comfortable shooting position, similar to how we position ourselves at the dinner table.

 So to make sure the shooter is not working against themselves, the rifle needs to come to the shooter.
 Avoid getting into an uncomfortable position by hunching forward and rounding the shoulders.